2/20/2025

 Mitchell Krebs

-Yeah, I think it's fair to say that Mick mentioned some numbers earlier, around 70% last year was hitting 5 eighths.
+Yeah, I think it's fair to say that Mick mentioned some numbers earlier around 70% last year was hitting 5.8%.
 So we still got a little bit of work to do to get that up to 80%.
-Yeah, and

 speaker

-it's, you know, we're seeing numbers that are north of that when we're feeding it with the right ore, which we can do.
+Yes, and we're seeing numbers that are north of that when we're feeding it with the right ore, which we can do.
 We did those tests in December and January and they showed that we can do that.
-We've now just got to optimize a little bit more on my blasting practices in the pit and then a little bit more controls and tuning on the crusher as to be expected, right?
+We've now just got to optimise a little bit more on our blasting practices in the pit And then a little bit more controls and tuning on the crusher as to be expected.
 We're really only getting towards one year in now on that ramp up curve and it's really controlling in well there.
 So yeah, a little bit more work to do, but not too far to go.
-One thing that you will see and you have to think about is of course that that direct to pad material is of a higher size fraction.
-We don't put that through the crusher at all because it's already pretty well broken material and we wouldn't have any value by putting DTP through the crusher.
+One thing that you will see and you have to think about is, of course, that direct to part material is of a higher size fraction.
+We don't put that through the crusher at all because it's already pretty well broken material and we wouldn't add any value by putting DTP through the crusher.
 So that goes straight to pad and that's at a slightly higher size fraction.
 So you have to think about how to unpick that from a recovery curve perspective.
-But the fantastic thing about DTP is of course that that doesn't go against our air permit for the crusher.
+But the fantastic thing about DTP is, of course, that that doesn't go against our air permit for the crusher.
 So that limit of 32 million tons is crushed material where DTP can actually be put on the pad and generate value outside that 32 million ton limit.
 So very positive.

 speaker